-Additionally, should participants remain blinded at the point of acceptance of an offer of a (third vaccines received.
+Additionally, should participants remain blinded at the point of acceptance of an offer of a (third or greater) COVID-19 vaccine boost dose from the national immunisation program, they would be unblinded.

-Regardless of methods or timings of any unblinding, laboratory staff will remain blinded to procedures to be included in each visit are documented in the schedule of attendances (see
+Regardless of methods or timings of any unblinding, laboratory staff will remain blinded to vaccines received.